Codecademy/docs/content/swift/concepts/classes/classes.md

 In Swift, the `init()` method is called when a class instance is created.

-Sandy Cheeks works for "Tree Dome Enterprises Limited" and makes 10,000 acorns a year.
-Below, `sandyCheeks` variable is assigned to the value of `Employee()`.
+An employee by the `name` of `"Sandy Cheeks"` works for "Tree Dome Enterprises Limited" and makes a `salary` of 10,000 acorns a year.
+Below, the `sandyCheeks` variable is assigned to the value of `Employee()`.
 This creates an instance of the class `Employee`.

 Sandy's name and salary are set through the initialization method: